SpaceFozzy/spacefozzy.github.io/_posts/2025-01-29-the-endless-drama-of-character-driven-ai-agents.md

 ```
 This is a key part of agentic systems: they can perform actions to update their available context, nudging it towards their goal until it is achieved.
 [ReAct](https://arxiv.org/abs/2210.03629) is a simple early pattern for agents that illustrates the concept: observe the environment, reason about what to do given your goal, then pick an action to close the gap.
 Repeat.

-In fact, there are ecosystems and frameworks for managing the flow and state of complex agents, but this concept of function calling is all you need to get started.
+In fact, there are [libraries](https://github.com/huggingface/smolagents) and [frameworks](https://www.langchain.com/langgraph) for managing the flow and state of complex agents, but this concept of function calling is all you need to get started.
 For this project, function calling is enough.

 So, we can prompt an LLM with instructions to take the role of a character, describe that character’s current environment, then give it a platter of tools from which it can select an action, and run that in a loop with many other such agents.